 4. Scheduling Only Purposeful Meetings

 We have all heard the saying time is money.
 Successful employers know it too well.
 That is why their philosophy included scheduling only purposeful meetings.

 This means there’s no need to schedule a meeting or arrange a video call for every single item that needs to be discussed.
 Instead of holding ineffective meetings and wasting time, meetings are organized only when something of paramount importance demands full attention.

 Meetings can also be organized for different purposes.
 Team leaders usually arrange short daily meetings with team members to discuss project progress and assign tasks.
 There are also weekly individual meetings to check up on team members and see if they need help with something.
 During monthly meetings, departments and the management evaluate their performance, give and receive feedback.
 They also make plans together for future projects and publicly praise hard-working teams or individuals as stimulation for further professional growth.

 Another way to improve team performance is by celebrating wins.
 No matter how big or small they are, they are a sign your team is on the right path to success.
 Taking some time to enjoy them, even virtually, shows team members hard work pays off.
 Also, it shows how valuable their contributions to the team and the company are.
 Altogether, it inspires them to work harder and go the extra mile for the organization.
 Some companies have been organizing virtual happy hours on Fridays to mark milestones, relax, and bond safely in the virtual world.

 Whatever idea managers come up with, they have to make sure everyone’s on board with it.
+Better workspace management, attainable goals, internal communication and celebrating wins are the important aspects of team performance.
 Otherwise, celebrations attended by only a few team members won’t have any effect on team performance.